grafana/k6-docs/README.md

 All pull requests merged to `master` will result in an automatic deployment to the staging environment.

 ### To production

+>  #### ⚠️ Versions
+>
+> Versions follow the same major and minor as github.com/k6io/k6.
+When cutting a new release of the docs between k6 releases, only increment the patch digit(s).

 All tags created using the format `vN.N.N`, for instance, `v0.0.1`, will result in an automatic deployment to the production environment.
 Tags can either be created and pushed from the git cli, or from https://github.com/k6io/docs/releases